The Dow Jones Industrial Average (DJIA) is on the cusp of crossing 20,000 points. Let that sink in.

 Millennials lived through the dot-com bubble, the real estate bubble and the present bond market bubble.
 Suffice to say, millennials have lived through numerous bubbles in their short lifetime.
 At the same time, they have also seen their older counterparts lose their entire net worth because of the crashes that have unfolded over the years.
 There's a reason why they're hesitant.

 However, this aversion to risk is unjustified because if you look at the long-term patterns you are far more likely to gain money in blue-chip stocks or mutual funds than you are to lose your earnings over your lifetime.

 All it takes is thorough research, due diligence, openness to risk and some money to get started.

-Which type of investment should you choose?
-Let's take a look at all of your choices, shall we?
+Let's take a look at all of your investment choices, shall we?

 There are three primary types of ownership investments: stocks, real estate and precious metals.

 A stock is very simple to understand: it is a share in the ownership of a company.
 The stock accounts for a claim on the company's assets and earnings.
 The more shares or positions you own in a stock, the greater your ownership in the company is.

 There are numerous positives to owning a stock.